innot/argparseDecorator/README.rst

         :param ignore: do not list entries matching PATTERN
         :metavar ignore: PATTERN

-        :param columns: number of output columns, must be between 1 and 4
+        :param columns: number of output columns, must be between 1 and 4.
+Default is 1
         :alias columns: -c

         :param sort: alphabetic direction of output, either 'fwd' (default) or 'rev'
         :alias sort: -s
         """
+        # for demonstration just return all input back to the caller, i.e. parser.execute(...)
         return {"files": files, "a": a, "ignore": ignore, "columns": columns, "sort": sort}

 This example shows how annotations are used to add some metadata to the arguments which will be used by